openguild-labs/learn-jam/README.md

 ### Execution Sharding in Polkadot
 - Issue in scalability in blockchain: Everyone checking everything is sacrificing scalability for security
 - Optimiziation: Escalation when faults detected, everyone will check everything.
-We temporarily break sharding to ensure security
+We temporarily break sharding to ensure security (Only the shard which is malicious)

 ## Relevant Knowledge in the Gray Paper